syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/DataBinding/RemoteData)

 ### Binding with URL services

-A URL service is a web service that is accessible via a URL (Uniform Resource Locator).
+A URL service is a web service accessible via a Uniform Resource Locator (URL).
 These services provide specific functionalities or data when a client sends an HTTP request to the given URL.
-URL services are a foundational aspect of web-based APIs (Application Programming Interfaces) and RESTful services.The [UrlAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#url-adaptor) acts as the base adaptor for interacting with remote data services.
-Most of the built-in adaptors are derived from the `UrlAdaptor`.
+URL services are a foundational aspect of web-based APIs (Application Programming Interfaces) and RESTful services.
+The [UrlAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#url-adaptor) serves as the base adaptor for interacting with remote data services.
+Most built-in adaptors are derived from the `UrlAdaptor`.

-The following sample code demonstrates binding data to the Diagram component through the [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) using `UrlAdaptor`,
+The following sample code demonstrates how to bind data to the Diagram component through the [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) using the `UrlAdaptor`,

 ```cshtml
 @using Syncfusion.Blazor.Diagram